himmAllRight/himmAllRight-source/content/post/creating-website-tests-ci.md

 <img alt="Jenkins Logo" src="/img/posts/creating-website-tests-ci/jenkins-logo.png" style="float: right; max-width: 100%; padding: 5px 15px 10px 10px"/></a>
 </center>

-While I have started using [Gitlab](https://gitlab.com) for more of my projects recently, I decided to keep my website source hosted on Github for the time being, so I won't be using Gitlab's CI/CD tools for this.
-However, I wanted it to be known that this automation is *very* straight forward and could be easily accomplished there as well (I tested it out there too).
+I have started using [Gitlab](https://gitlab.com) for more of my projects recently, but have decided to keep my website source hosted on Github for the time being.
+So, I won't be using Gitlab's CI/CD tools for *this*, but I wanted it to be known that this automation is *very* straight forward and could be easily accomplished there as well.

-For this project though, since my website is hosted on Github, and I already have [my own Jenkins server](/post/extending-vm-hd/) configured...
-I will be using a basic Jenkins pipeline.
-First, we will create the pipeline file to add to the git repo, and then we will use the pipeline to configure a new *multi-branch* pipeline in Jenkins.
+For this project, because my website is hosted on Github, and I *already* have [my own Jenkins server](/post/extending-vm-hd/) configured...
+I will be using a Jenkins pipeline.
+First, we will create the pipeline file to add to the git repo.
+Then, we will use the pipeline to configure a new *multi-branch* pipeline in Jenkins.